-These spaces are defined in Paragraph 2-5 and can either be assigned to an organization or provided as part of the building general area and shared by all organizations within the facility.
+These spaces are defined in the paragraph entitled, "Special Purpose Space" and can either be assigned to an organization or provided as part of the building general area and shared by all organizations within the facility.
 Because of the character, function, and/or size of some special purpose spaces, separate documents may provide criteria for those spaces.
 When available, use the specific criteria documents for the design of these spaces.
 In the absence of dedicated criteria, the designer must work closely with the client to design these spaces.
 Descriptions of some of commonly occurring special purpose spaces are provided below.